Anand Mahindra Offers Internship to Millionaire's Son Who Left Home to Wash Dishes in Shimla

 File photo of Anand Mahindra.

-Mahindra Group chairman Anand Mahindra who has a penchant for finding and encouraging talent wherever he sees it, has found a new muse to nurture.
-And this time, it is son of millionaire businessman Rakesh Thakkar's son Dwarkesh Thakkar.
+Mahindra Group chairman Anand Mahindra, who has a penchant for finding and encouraging talent wherever he sees it, has found a new muse to nurture.
+And this time, it is the son of millionaire businessman Rakesh Thakkar's son Dwarkesh Thakkar.

 The 19-year-old heir to the Gujarat-based oil baron was missing since October until he was reportedly found washing dishes in Shimla in November.
 According to a report in Times of India, the boy had run away from home to protest against studies and to prove his potential in the real world.